chandranikumari/FetusGrowthModel/README.md

-# FetusGrowthModel

-This is the supporting information for the manuscript titled **A predictive model of a growing fetus**.
-The descriptions of each file used for plotting, optimization, and predictions are provided below.
+This is supporting data and code for Chandrani Kumari, Gautam I Menon, Leelavati Narlikar, Uma Ram, Rahul Siddharthan, “A predictive model of a growing fetus”.
+The following files are included

-1. **seethapathyCleanedData.csv** ---- "Seethapathy cohort"

-2. **validationCohort.csv** ------Validation set
+`seethapathyCleanedData.csv`: Seethapathy cohort data.
+Patient IDs have been replaced with random IDs, and some maternal data has been removed in the interest of anonymity.

+`validationCohort.csv`: Validation cohort data.
+Patient IDs have been replaced with random IDs, Only ultrasound is included.

 3. python file named **FetusGrowth_BWPrediction.py** contains all the functions used for the analysis.